America must face its energy challenges now and to do so, we must fully understand why America needs a comprehensive energy policy.

 - New Jersey’s Oyster Creek nuclear reactor, which first came online in 1969, is the oldest operating nuclear plant in United States.

-- The transportation sector dominates energy consumption in New Jersey, where the average commute time is among the longest in the nation.
+- Transportation sector dominates energy consumption in New Jersey, where the average commute time is among the longest in the nation.

 How Can You Save Money on Gas?